Banking as a service: API-based stack

 This stack can be used with a licensed bank as foundation, a BaaS as middleware, and an ecosystems of FinTechs on top.

 Skinner suggested a 3-layer representation of the BaaS stack.
 In this stack, the underlying infrastructure-as-a-service is provided by a traditional, licensed and regulated bank.
 Above this bank would be the centralized middleware layer that Skinner refers to as "bank as a service".
 Added on to the bank as a service is a group of decomposed banking services consisting of an ecosystem of fintech startups and service providers.

 With this technology, based on the BaaS-platform, it is possible to create fintech banks, which could improve banking processes and provide increased convenience for banking clients.
-In such a constellation, fintech banks are enabled to compete directly with banks by offering core-banking services without having to build all the products that would be needed.
+In such a constellation, fintech banks are enabled to compete directly with banks by offering core banking services without having to build all the products that would be needed.
 The API-based bank as a service platform serves as the back-end that hosts standalone independent fintech startups and integrates seamlessly with any existing back-office of traditional banks.
 This allows non-banks to cost-effectively launch additional financial products and expand into additional markets.

 Potential consequence

 The consequence of having a decomposed stack is that there are multiple ways that the customer's front-end could be presented.
-One way would allow the BaaP provider to appear directly as a bank to its customers.
+One way would allow the BaaS provider to appear directly as a bank to its customers.
 This necessitates the provision of a front-end user interface to the end-customers including user authentication and other features.
 The bank would appear as any other online bank where all banking services are presented and seamlessly integrated in a single user interface.
 Another option is that the bank will operate as a white label bank, which will then have a software as a service provider on top of the partner operating as the front-end to the end-customer.

-Integrated BaaS structure vs. single service offering

-A single service provider is at a greater risk of failure than a provider that offers a larger portfolio of services.
-Using an integrated BaaS structure efficiently provides an end-to-end value proposition that frees the service provider from having to develop all the needed peripheral services, including authentication and other security services.
-Those who adopt the BaaS structure are able to provide a higher level of trust than a smaller provider might do.

 Regulations

-Banking is a highly regulated industry throughout the world and online banks utilizing BaaS are no exception.